 - Next a warm collared shirt, turtleneck, sweater or fleece.

 - Water and wind resistant pants are the best bet, and you will be very glad you have them.
 Snow or ski pants are ideal, but jeans are OK as a last resort as long as you bring an extra pair to change into.
 Avoid sweat pants, they get wet very quickly!
 Be sure your pants are wide enough at the bottom of the legs to fit over large boots.
-Don't try to put your pant legs into your boots, it will cut off the circulation to your feet and cause all kinds of rubbing issues on your legs.
+Don't try to put your pant legs into your boots, it will cut off the circulation to your feet.

 - A jacket or shell with a high collar, once again water and wind resistant is best.

 - High socks.
 One pair of synthetic or wool socks is best - trust us on this one.
 Too many socks will cut off your circulation and make your feet colder.
 Cotton will get wet quickly from perspiration.
 Avoid socks with big, thick seams if possible.

 - Eye protection.
 Either sunglasses or goggles.
 100% UVA and UVB please.
 Dark sunglasses without 100% UV protection are actually worse than no sunglasses at all.
 Why?
 Because your eyes open up to compensate for the lower visible light levels allowing more UV in than normal.